 If the vehicle servicing facility has facilities for washing or cleaning more than one vehicle at a time, the interceptor shall be as large as necessary so that a seven day accumulation of sand and oil together will not fill more than twenty-five percent of the fluid capacity.
 The interceptor shall be designed so as to retain any oil and grease which will float and any sand that will settle.

 a.
 All food processing facilities discharging food processing wastes to the WWTP shall direct all wastewater from floor drains and sinks in the food processing area, waste container wash racks, and dishwashers through a two-compartment gravity separation interceptor in accordance with Item 6 below.
 All domestic wastewaters from restrooms, showers, mop sinks, and drinking fountains shall be kept separate until the previously specified wastes have passed through the interceptor.
 The interceptor shall have a minimum fluid capacity of 100 gallons, or as required by Appendix "H" of the Uniform Plumbing Code (latest), which ever is greater.

 b.
-Conditional waivers modifying or waiving the gravity separation interceptor requirements may be granted by the Manager for those food processing facilities determined not to have adverse effects on the WWTP.
+Conditional waivers modifying or waiving the gravity separation interceptor requirements may be granted by the Director for those food processing facilities determined not to have adverse effects on the WWTP.

 6. Gravity Separation Interceptor